LED display: History

-Large video-capable screens

-The 2011 UEFA Champions League Final match between Manchester United and Barcelona was broadcast live in 3D format in Gothenburg (Sweden), on an EKTA screen.
-It had a refresh rate of 100 Hz, a diagonal of 7.11 m (23 ft 3.92 in) and a display area of 6.192×3.483 m, and was listed in the Guinness Book of Records as the largest LED 3D TV.

 Development

 Early prototypes

 A claim for the 'first all-LED flat panel television screen' is presented in this section.
 It was possibly developed, demonstrated and documented by James P. Mitchell in 1977.
 Initial public recognition came from the Westinghouse Educational Foundation Science Talent Search group, a Science Service organization.
 The paper entry was named in the "Honors Group" publicized to universities on January 25, 1978.
 The paper was subsequently invited and presented at the Iowa Academy of Science at the University of Northern Iowa.
 The operational prototype was displayed at the Eastern Iowa SEF on March 18 and obtained a top "Physical Sciences" award and IEEE recognition.
 The project was again displayed at the 29th International SEF at Anaheim Ca. Convention Center on May 8–10.
 The ¼-inch thin miniature flat panel modular prototype, scientific paper, and full screen (tiled LED matrix) schematic with video interface was displayed at this event.
 It received awards by NASA and General Motors Corporation.
 This project marked some of the earliest progress towards the replacement of the 70+-year-old high-voltage analog CRT system (cathode-ray tube technology) with a digital x-y scanned LED matrix driven with an NTSC television RF video format.
 Mitchell's paper and operational prototype projected the future replacement of CRTs and included foreseen applications to battery operated devices due to the advantages of low power consumption.
 Displacement of the electromagnetic scan systems included the removal of inductive deflection, electron beam and color convergence circuits and has been a significant achievement.
 The unique properties of the light-emitting diode as an emissive device simplify matrix scanning complexity and have helped the modern television adapt to digital communications and shrink into its current thin form factor.

 The 1977 model was monochromatic by design.